Allan Blair: Envenomation experiment

-Dr. Blair was hoping to determine whether being bitten provided victims with any protection from the effects of a second bite.
-Unfortunately, the first bite proved so painful he chose not to place himself in the same position again.
-His decision not to repeat the test may also have been influenced by the fact that he had a wife and young family.
+Blair initially hoped to determine whether being bitten provided victims with any protection from the effects of a second bite.
+However, the first bite proved so painful he chose not to place himself in the same position again.
 The physician in attendance was quoted as having never before witnessed "more abject pain manifested in any other medical or surgical condition."